djsincla/ds_sdwan_msp/ds_sdwan_msp/README.md

 VCO URL – The https URL of the VMware SD-WAN VCO.
 As an example, https://vco84-usvi1.velocloud.net

-Username – The VeloCloud Orchestrator username for a VCO Enterprise User.
+Username – The VeloCloud Orchestrator username for a VCO MSP User.

 API Token – The API Token generated against this username.